Design and characterization of electronic fractals

-In the experimentally realized electronic \Spi fractal, both NNN hopping, orbital overlap and broadening are present.
+The exact solutions from the previous section do not take into account NNN hopping, orbital overlap and broadening, which are present in the experiment.
 The decimation process has not been solved for NNN hopping and overlap, as far as we are aware.
 However, the main features that are observed in the experiment and muffin-tin calculations are caused by the hopping parameter $t$.
 Due to broadening, the individual features of the repetition of the DOS cannot be resolved.
-Thus, we experimentally observe an LDOS that does not significantly alter with increasing generation, which is in agreement with a repetitive DOS that is subject to experimental broadening.
+Thus, we experimentally observe an LDOS that does not significantly alter with increasing generation, which is in agreement with a repetitive DOS that is subject to experimental broadening. \\

+In Fig.~\ref{tbbroadeningandoverlap}, we show the calculated DOS for the first three generations with(out) NNN-hopping, overlap and broadening.
+It can be clearly seen from the figure that the NNN-hopping and overlap affect the peak positions and thus cloud the self-similarity.
+Due to the broadening, however, these detailed features can no longer be distinguished and the LDOS even shows very little differences between the generations.
+This similarity between the different generations is therefore an indication that the wavefunction is self-similar.